The Englishman Who Went up a Hill but Came down a Mountain: Writing

 In the script there is a joke which is not obvious to non-Welsh speakers.
 A mechanic is asked about a nondescript broken part he has removed from a car, and replies "Well I don't know the English word, but in Welsh we call it a be'chi'ngalw."
-In Welsh, be'chi'ngalw is a placeholder name, like "whatchamacallit" or "thingamajig" in English. and literally means "what [do] you call" and is a contracted form of "beth dych chi'n galw".
+In Welsh, be'chi'ngalw is a placeholder name, like "whatchamacallit" or "thingamajig" in English.
+It literally means "what [do] you call?", and is a contracted form of "beth dych chi'n galw".
 The joke is made obvious in the novel published after the film's release.

 Release

 The film grossed $11 million in the United States and Canada and $21 million worldwide.

 Reception

-In regard to its humorous and affectionate description of the locals, the film has often been compared with Waking Ned, a comedy film written and directed by Kirk Jones.
+In regard to its humorous and affectionate description of the locals, the film has often been compared with Waking Ned, a 1998 comedy film written and directed by Kirk Jones.
 The movie has resulted in a stream of visitors climbing to the summit of The Garth, and the Pentyrch History Society and the local community council have erected a notice on the mountain to explain its real historical significance.

-On Rotten Tomatoes, the film holds a rating of 67% from 33 reviews.
-The consenus states: "With an ample serving of Hugh Grant's trademark charm, a quirky Welsh town comes together to put their town on the map in this feel-good folksy tale."
+On Rotten Tomatoes, the film holds a "Fresh" score of 67% with an average rating of 6.0/10, based on 33 reviews.
+The consensus states: "With an ample serving of Hugh Grant's trademark charm, a quirky Welsh town comes together to put their town on the map in this feel-good folksy tale."